 Future Topics in Development:

-- Papers will soon be available demonstrating value in a variety of areas including Vaccines, Rare Diseases, Atrial Fibrillation-Stroke, Pain, Breast Cancer, and more.
+- Papers will soon be available demonstrating value in a variety of areas including Rare Diseases, Pain and more.
 Stay tuned!

 Pfizer has long maintained that medicines provide tremendous value to individuals and society as a whole.
 We have now captured that value in a series of concise, easy-to-access papers that detail the societal and economic value provided by medicines that treat various disease areas.
 The data we provide come from published, peer-reviewed studies and are complemented by real stories from patients who have benefited from medicines.
 We hope these will serve as a resource to those looking to quantify the value of medicines.